-Briefly, the movie is about a volcanologist who receives word about some rumblings coming from a mountain near the town of Dante’s Peak.
-This scientist travels to town in the northwest expecting to find normal geologic activity.
+Briefly, the movie is about a volcanologist who receives word about rumblings coming from a mountain near the town of Dante’s Peak.
+This scientist travels to a town in the northwest expecting to find normal geologic activity.
 He is surprised and alarmed when he sees increased geological activity.
 Experts soon doubt his theories that the mountain will blow its top.
 He then receives the help of the town’s mayor and tries to convince his superiors and authorities about the danger of the active volcano.

-After the filming crew for Dante’s Peak arrived on located the town of Wallace began to transform.
+After the filming crew for Dante’s Peak arrived on location, the town of Wallace began to transform.
 First, hundreds of local residents were invited to be extras in the film cast.
 Then new construction projects began, projects such as building additions to city hall, building a new church, a new motel, and even a new freeway ramp.
 Next all signs that said Wallace were replaced with signs that said Dante’s Peak.
 Soon after the construction the movie’s two stars, Pierce Brosnan and Linda Hamilton arrived.

-The movie featured some neat special effects including the blowing up of a freeway ramp that was constructed especially for this movie.
+The movie featured some neat special effects including blowing up a freeway ramp constructed especially for the movie.
 This explosion drew many residents and visitors.
 During one scene the entire town was covered with fake ash.
 Bins were placed at strategic locations around the town.
 These were filled with ash and when the ash was dispersed Wallace looked like a disaster zone.
 Another neat trick Universal Studios employed was to painstakingly put fake leaves on trees.
 Apparently one scene was supposed to occur during the summer but they were filming it in the winter and none of the trees had leaves.

-The Mining Museum is located at 509 Bank Street.
+Mining Museum is located at 509 Bank Street.
 This museum displays local mining equipment, pictures, and a model of a working mine.
-A 20 minute video shows the life of the early miners.
+A 20 minute video portrays the life of early miners.
 Allow about an hour to see the museum.
-Admission is $3.
 They are open daily from 8am until 8pm, June through August.
-Then in May and September they are open 8am until 6pm, Monday through Saturday.
-For more information call Phone Number (208) 556-1592.
+Then in May and September from 8am until 6pm, Monday through Saturday.
+For more information call(208) 556-1592.